samepage-network/samepage.network/docs/web_portal/account.md

 To view all of the currently available payment plans, visit our [pricing page](/pricing).

-You could manage your plan from the main page of the web portal.
-It should display what plan you are currently subscribed to, with directions on how to change your plan.
+You could access your billing portal from the main page of the web portal.
+From the billing portal, you could edit existing payment plans, update payment methods, update billing information, and view your invoice history.